Chris-Violante/tandem_trivia/README.md

 - Get rid of Alert at end of game and push user to a seperate game end page
 - Add a timer to the game
 - Add power-up features to the game such as 50/50 or Skip a question while still getting a point
+- make different rounds in the game and each round has different point values at stake

 ### Dependencies